 Vyasa told his disciples to choose one day of the year in which to pay homage to him.
 This way, their prayers and offerings could reach their Guru.
 Thus, the disciples chose the full Moon of the lunar month of Ashadha to honor their Guru, as it was the fullest and most luminous Moon of the year.
 They named this special day Guru Purnima.

 On Guru Purnima, students honor the occasion by having the darshan of their living teachers.
 Disciples also remember their teachers (both past and present), chant their name, and offer gifts (known as dakshina) to thank their teachers for the grace that has been bestowed in their lives.

 In Vedic astrology, the planet Jupiter translates as Guru in Sanskrit.
 Jupiter is the planet associated with spirituality, religion, teachers, and wisdom.
-On Guru Purnima 2015, Jupiter will be in Leo in the nakshatra or constellation of Magha.
-The deity of Magha is the Pitris, or the ancestors.
-The symbol of Magha is the royal throne, so there is an association with lineages and traditions.
-It’s a time to embrace being with your spiritual community.
+On Guru Purnima 2017, Jupiter will be in Virgo in the nakshatra or constellation of Hasta.
+Hasta is symbolized by a hand.
+It is creative and versed in a variety of subjects.
+This is an auspicious day to use your hands in service of humanity.

 Guru Purnima is also known as Ashadha Purnima.
 In North America, the Moon is fullest at 9 PM Pacific time.
 The Moon will be full in the sign of Sagittarius, with the Sun opposite it in Gemini in Vedic Astrology.
 The full Moon is in the nakshatra of Purva Ashadha.
 Purva Ashadha is connoted with the theme of ongoing self-improvement.
 Just as a disciple continues to refine himself or herself, for internal cleansing and purification, this constellation reflects the themes of this full Moon.
 Shubh Guru Purnima 2017!